CIROH-UA/ngen-datastream/docs/CIROH_devcon_2024/workshop.md

     -n 4
     ```

     Now we can do some real science!
-This functionality allows for effecient and reproducible NextGen simulations that can then be evaluated.
+This functionality allows for efficient and reproducible NextGen simulations that can then be evaluated.
 See the TEEHR workshop tomorrow at 1:30 in room 6619 (same room)!

 ## Validation
 6) Let's image we were very excited about our next NextGen configuration and hastily issued the command without having removed the ngen forcings from the resource directory.
-In other words, let's see what happens when we change the simulation time arguements, while supplying `ngen-datastream` with ngen-forcings for a different time period.
+In other words, let's see what happens when we change the simulation time arguments, while supplying `ngen-datastream` with ngen-forcings for a different time period.

     Note that this command points to the 0520 execution's resource directory, but modifies the time.